ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 In case you want to grant the access to yourself and your wife and assuming you have provided me@gmail.com and darling@gmail.com while creating the https://iobroker.pro accounts the _Allowed users_ setting will contain these both e-mail addresses.

 ## Adapter configuration :: Devices
-Here you define a list of devices that will be accessable via the link-cloud.
+Here you define a list of devices that will be accessible via the link-cloud.

 ### enabled
-Defines whether the configured device should be accessable.
+Defines whether the configured device should be accessible.

 ### Name
 The freely chosen name of the device.
 It helps to distinguish between different devices while connecting via the link-cloud.